Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Methodology

 \subsubsection{Experiments}

-In this section, we present the details of each of the three psychophysics experiments conducted in this work.
+In this section, we describe each of the three psychophysics experiments conducted in this work.
+Each experiment consists of 1,600 trials (80 units $\times$ 2 conditions $\times$ 10 trials per unit).

-\paragraph{Experiment I} This experiment is an adaption of the methodology proposed by~\citep{borowski2021} with two conditions: local vs distributed representations.
-An illustration of a trial belonging to Experiment I can be found in Figure \ref{fig:task}.
-In this experiment, we performed a total of 1,600 trials (80 neurons $\times$ 2 conditions $\times$ 10 trials per unit).
+\paragraph{Experiment I.} This experiment is an adaptation of the methodology proposed by~\citet{borowski2021}, conducted on a ResNet-50, with two conditions: neuron-based versus dictionary-based representations.
+An illustration of a trial from Experiment I can be found in Fig.~\ref{fig:task}, and the experimental protocol is described in Section~\ref{sec:protocol_description}.

-\paragraph{Experiment II} The main objective of Experiment II was to control for potential semantic confounding variables present in Experiment I. If the reference images that possess/do not possess the feature of interest belong to very different semantic groups (classes), then it could be possible to solve the task through simple semantic grouping.
-Figure \ref{fig:semantic_trial} illustrates this phenomenon: in the example depicted in the figure, it is easier to solve the trial by inferring that the feature of interest is not about a monkey than it is to infer the actual visual feature present in the reference images.
-The goal of Experiment II is to control for this potential semantic confound as follows: given a set of reference images that possess the feature of interest, we extract their semantic labels from ImageNet and aim to find within the 400 minimally activating images a set of 10 images that share the same distribution of semantic labels.
-We define four levels of semantic similarity ($level$ $0$ to $level$ $3$).
-In $level$ $0$, the labels from ImageNet are used to determine the semantic similarity, whereas in $levels$ $1$ through $3$ we obtain the labels by moving up one branch in the WordNet~\citep{fellbaum2010wordnet} hierarchy.
-In practice, we performed an iterative search for each trial starting from $level 0$.
-If there are not 10 images in the 400 minimally activating set that share labels with the reference images at a given level of semantics, the process is restarted, this time using labels from the next and broader level of semantics.
-We continued this process until 10 images from the minimally activating set shared the distribution of semantic labels with the reference images.
-In cases where it was impossible to identify 10 images, the feature was excluded from the experiment.
-Only one feature was fully excluded for both the local and distributed conditions due to this factor.
+\paragraph{Experiment II.} The main objective of Experiment II was to control for a potential semantic confound uncovered in Experiment I. If the reference images that contain or do not contain the pattern of interest belong to distinct semantic categories, then it may be possible to solve the task through simple semantic grouping.
+Fig.~\ref{fig:semantic_trial} illustrates this phenomenon: in the depicted example, it is easier to solve the trial by inferring that the pattern of interest is \emph{not} about a monkey than to identify the actual visual pattern present in the reference images.
+In such cases, correctly solving the trial tells us little about the interpretability of the unit.
+To mitigate this semantic confound, we proceeded as follows.
+Given a set of reference images containing the pattern of interest, we extracted their semantic labels from ImageNet and searched the 400 minimally activating images for a set of 9 images matching these semantic labels.
+When ImageNet labels were insufficient, we expanded the search by moving upward through the WordNet~\citep{fellbaum2010wordnet} hierarchy.
+After up to 4 iterations, all but one unit were successfully controlled.
+This unit was excluded from both the neuron-based and dictionary-based conditions.